Best Next.js Website Examples (2026): Real Brands & What They Do Well

 AI and data products

-For AI and analytics platforms, Next.js efficiently handles real-time data and API connections.
+For AI and analytics platforms, Next.js efficiently handles frequently updating data and API connections.
 Server Components ensure fast, secure rendering even with complex dashboards or model visualizations.
 It is a go-to choice for teams building data-heavy, interactive interfaces.

 Education and learning platforms